 - Stay in touch with community partners. (medical professionals, manager of screening location, volunteers, etc.)

-- Develop procedures to refer participants whose screening results may indicate the possibility of ear or hearing problems.
+- Develop procedures to refer participants whose screening results may indicate the possibility of hearing loss.
 Refer these participants for further medical evaluation in collaboration with local hearing care professionals.

 Conducting a Hearing Screening

 - Refer participants whose screening indicates a need for further medical evaluation.

 - Send letters of appreciation to persons involved in the screening.